Tax Information

 Taxpayers who are 65 or older

-Tax Relief is available for taxpayers who are 65 or older or who are totally and permanently disabled receiving social security benefits and meet certain annual income limits. - Tax Freeze
+The Tax Relief Program is available for homeowners who are age 65 or older or totally and permanently disabled and receiving social security disability benefits and who meet income requirements, as well as to qualifying 100% disabled veterans and their surviving spouses.

 Bankruptcy/Wage Earner